Estimate Time5 min

 Key takeaways

-• The IRS says it issues more than 90% of tax refunds filed electronically in fewer than 21 days after accepting a return.
+• The IRS claims it issues more than 90% of tax refunds filed electronically in fewer than 21 days after accepting a return.
 Paper returns may take longer.

 • You can check the status of your refund online or on the IRS mobile app.
 Don't call the IRS about your refund unless it's been at least 3 weeks since you filed electronically or 6 weeks by paper, or if the IRS directs you to call.

-• State and local tax refunds tend to follow similar timelines to the IRS, but it depends on where you live.
+• State and local tax refunds often follow similar timelines to the IRS, but it depends on where you live.

 Here's a rough idea of when you may receive your tax refund and how to avoid speed bumps that can slow down the process.